parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 successes.
 Initially, there are plenty of challenges to solve and creating *anything* that *works* is already an achievement.
 The talent in the organization is also new and their diverse perspectives allow solutions to be evaluated from multiple angles.
+The teams and leaders celebrate even small successes which keeps motivation high; the diversity of perspectives means they don't ignore problems or issues, or start believing that the successes being celebrated means things are perfect.

-The teams and leaders celebrate successes, which is healthy.
-However, soon, the organization's perception of itself as doing a good job, and convergence of perspectives becomes a blind spot.
-In other words, the organization is in danger of evaluating it's competence and its product quality as higher than it really is.
+However, soon, the organization's perception of itself as doing a good job, and convergence of perspectives as the team grows older, creates a blind spot.
+In other words, the organization is in danger of over-estimating it's competence and its product quality and under-estimating its issues and shortfalls.

 Successful CTOs touch base with paying customers as much as possible to get an objective evaluation of the quality of their product and speak to peers (not